 Bankruptcy is the process of clearing debts that you are unable to pay, and for many circumstances it is the best course of action for gaining debt relief.
 Spergel is a trusted Canadian bankruptcy firm with over thirty years’ experience of helping over 100,000 individuals become debt free, handling bankruptcy with both compassion and expertise.

 In Canada, bankruptcy is the legal process of eliminating unmanageable debts by assigning non-exempt assets to a Licensed Insolvency Trustee.
 Bankruptcy prevents any legal action from creditors taking place, and helps debtors to move forward with their lives.
 Debtors are allowed to keep some essential items depending on their province of residence.
 Although it seems like an intimidating process, an experienced trustee firm will help bring relief to debtors.
 At Spergel, you will receive your own dedicated trustee to walk you through every step of the bankruptcy process.

 Bankruptcy is a legal process under the Bankruptcy and Insolvency Act, and must be filed with a Licensed Insolvency Trustee.
 Provided a debtor is insolvent (their debt outweighs the value of their assets), they can be declared bankrupt.
 Once this happens, any of their non-exempt assets become assigned to a Licensed Insolvency Trustee to be used to pay off the debts.
 Exempt assets include household items including a computer and a car, which may be required for a job.
 Before filing bankruptcy, it is a good idea to discuss your personal financial circumstances with a Licensed Insolvency Trustee to consider alternatives to bankruptcy.

-Under the Bankruptcy and Insolvency Act, you may declare bankruptcy in Canada if you are insolvent, which means:
+Under the Bankruptcy and Insolvency Act, you are eligible to file bankruptcy in Canada if you are insolvent, which means:

-b. you are unable to pay your debts as they come due and
+- You are unable to pay your debts as they come due or

 Personal Bankruptcy Stories